wifryo/wifryo/README.md

 <h1 align>Hi I'm Will</h1>

 Welcome to my Github!

-I'm Will, a structural engineer turned web developer from the UK based in Vienna.
+I'm Will, a structural engineer turned web developer from the UK, based in Vienna

 - 🔭 I’m currently working on [tapestry](tapestry-gen.fly.dev)